1.2 National youth law

 Youth (Work) Act

 There have been several discussions on a special Youth Act even in communist Czechoslovakia (first draft proposal in 1987).
 However, after the democratic change in 1989 it was seen to be very ideological, and therefore there have been several other tries for a Youth Act.
 The most recent was in 2006 when a Youth Act proposal was limited to only Youth Work standards, which again were not fully compatible with reality and the desired outcomes and therefore it was denied by the Parliament in 2006.
-Since that there has been no real discussion on the introduction of a specific Youth Act or Youth Work Act.
+Since then there has been no real discussion on the introduction of a specific Youth Act or Youth Work Act until 2022, when the Ministry of Education, Youth and Sports started to develop its outline together with the Parliamentary Subcommittee on Youth and Free-time Activities.
+A draft version is expected to be discussed in 2023.